technorabilia/build-synouidmod/README.md

 Depending on your hardware, it may take a while to complete.
 After the message "Available platforms" it may seem like the system hangs but it is not.

+For more information about the Synology Build Environment see the [Synology Developer Guide](https://help.synology.com/developer-guide).

 # How to use
 Git clone this repository.
 ```